SaubhagyaW/vidly/README.md

     - Model relationships between connected data (Movie, Rental).
     - Two phase commits (Transactions) implemented in create rentals (Using Fawn module).
 2. REST framework -> Express
-    - API level validations (Using Joi module).
+    - API level validations (Using Joi module) - Validation middleware boilerplate is implemented.
     - Error handling middleware implemented.
 3. Lodash module is used - A library build on top of "underscore" module, which provides utility functions for common programming tasks
 4. Logging and error handling implemented for Genres.